Methodology and implementation

 The specialty reviews involve a local data pack being produced detailing the trust’s performance data across that specialty, followed by a meeting at the trust – known as a deep dive – with medical staff and senior trust managers.
 At each deep-dive meeting the clinical leads review the findings from the data analysis with their peers, which provides more context to unwarranted variations and opens up a discussion around individual practice and any challenges the trusts face.
 It is also an opportunity to share best practice and any solutions that have already helped reduce variations.
 The review of a specialty and its services examines a wide range of factors, from length of stay to patient mortality, and individual service costs through to overall budgets.

-After at least 40 trust reviews have been completed, the clinical lead oversees the creation of a national GIRFT report into their specialty.
-The report presents the original data, GIRFT’s findings, examples of best practice and an action plan of proposed changes and improvements.
-Crucially this action plan provides detailed evidence of the benefits changes can bring and is supported by an implementation programme managed by GIRFT.
+Once the trust reviews have been completed, the clinical lead oversees the creation of a GIRFT national report for their specialty.
+The national report presents the original data, GIRFT’s findings, examples of best practice and recommendations for proposed changes and improvements to be delivered at both a national and local level